micmejia/bible-dump/NKJV/Judges/Judg 6.md

 Then he said to Him, "If now I have found favor in Your sight, then show me a sign that it is You who talk with me.

 ###### 18
-Do not depart from here, I pray, until I come to You and bring out my offering and set _it_ before You."
+Do not depart from here, I pray, until I come to You and bring out my offering and set it before You."
 And He said, "I will wait until you come back."

 ###### 19
 So Gideon went in and prepared a young goat, and unleavened bread from an ephah of flour.
-The meat he put in a basket, and he put the broth in a pot; and he brought _them_ out to Him under the terebinth tree and presented _them._
+The meat he put in a basket, and he put the broth in a pot; and he brought them out to Him under the terebinth tree and presented them.

 ###### 20
-The Angel of God said to him, "Take the meat and the unleavened bread and lay _them_ on this rock, and pour out the broth."
+The Angel of God said to him, "Take the meat and the unleavened bread and lay them on this rock, and pour out the broth."
 And he did so.

 ###### 21
-Then the Angel of the Lord put out the end of the staff that _was_ in His hand, and touched the meat and the unleavened bread; and fire rose out of the rock and consumed the meat and the unleavened bread.
+Then the Angel of the Lord put out the end of the staff that was in His hand, and touched the meat and the unleavened bread; and fire rose out of the rock and consumed the meat and the unleavened bread.
 And the Angel of the Lord departed out of his sight.

 ###### 22
-Now Gideon perceived that He _was_ the Angel of the Lord.
+Now Gideon perceived that He was the Angel of the Lord.
 So Gideon said, "Alas, O Lord God!
 For I have seen the Angel of the Lord face to face."

 ###### 23
-Then the Lord said to him, "Peace _be_ with you; do not fear, you shall not die."
+Then the Lord said to him, "Peace be with you; do not fear, you shall not die."

 ###### 24
-So Gideon built an altar there to the Lord, and called it The-Lord-_Is_-Peace.
-To this day it _is_ still in Ophrah of the Abiezrites.
+So Gideon built an altar there to the Lord, and called it The-Lord-Is-Peace.
+To this day it is still in Ophrah of the Abiezrites.

 ###### 25
-Now it came to pass the same night that the Lord said to him, "Take your father's young bull, the second bull of seven years old, and tear down the altar of Baal that your father has, and cut down the wooden image that _is_ beside it;
+Now it came to pass the same night that the Lord said to him, "Take your father's young bull, the second bull of seven years old, and tear down the altar of Baal that your father has, and cut down the wooden image that is beside it;

 ###### 26
 and build an altar to the Lord your God on top of this rock in the proper arrangement, and take the second bull and offer a burnt sacrifice with the wood of the image which you shall cut down."

 ###### 27
 So Gideon took ten men from among his servants and did as the Lord had said to him.
-But because he feared his father's household and the men of the city too much to do _it_ by day, he did _it_ by night.
+But because he feared his father's household and the men of the city too much to do it by day, he did it by night.

 ## Gideon Destroys the Altar of Baal

 ###### 28
-And when the men of the city arose early in the morning, there was the altar of Baal, torn down; and the wooden image that _was_ beside it was cut down, and the second bull was being offered on the altar _which had been_ built.
+And when the men of the city arose early in the morning, there was the altar of Baal, torn down; and the wooden image that was beside it was cut down, and the second bull was being offered on the altar which had been built.

 ###### 29
 So they said to one another, "Who has done this thing?"
 And when they had inquired and asked, they said, "Gideon the son of Joash has done this thing."

 ###### 30
-Then the men of the city said to Joash, "Bring out your son, that he may die, because he has torn down the altar of Baal, and because he has cut down the wooden image that _was_ beside it."
+Then the men of the city said to Joash, "Bring out your son, that he may die, because he has torn down the altar of Baal, and because he has cut down the wooden image that was beside it."

 ###### 31
 But Joash said to all who stood against him, "Would you plead for Baal?
 Would you save him?
 Let the one who would plead for him be put to death by morning!
-If he _is_ a god, let him plead for himself, because his altar has been torn down!"
+If he is a god, let him plead for himself, because his altar has been torn down!"

 ###### 32
 Therefore on that day he called him Jerubbaal, saying, "Let Baal plead against him, because he has torn down his altar."